-Natural and synthetic phospholipids
+Natural versus synthetic phospholipids

 Natural phospholipids can be obtained from vegetable sources such as soybeans, sunflower, rape (canola) seed, wheat germ, and flax seed, and animal material such as hen egg yolk, milk, or krill.
-The phospholipid and fatty acid profiles of the various lecithins.
-That means, which fatty acids are connected to the glycerol and which headgroup is attached, depend on the raw material sources.
+The phospholipid and fatty acid profiles of the various lecithins, that means, which fatty acids are connected to the glycerol and which headgroup is attached, depend on the raw material sources.
 The composition of de-oiled vegetable lecithin from variable sources and egg lecithin are provided as example in Table 1.1)2)

 Besides phosphatidylcholine (PC), phosphatidylethanolamine (PE), and phosphatidylinositol (PI), other components can also occur in natural lecithins.
 These are namely sphingomyelin (SM), phosphatic acid (PA), and minor amounts of phospholipids containing only one acyl chain in the sn-1 position, namely lyso-phosphatidylcholine (LPC) and lyso-phosphatidylethanolamine (LPE).
 In all cases, PC is the main phospholipid component.
 To convert these materials into high-quality excipients, meeting pharmacopeial and regulatory requirements for parenteral and other specific formulations, extraction and chromatography procedures are applied.